TV Tropes Needs Your Help

 - Values Dissonance: To many modern eyes, at least, it does seem a bit odd to make such a worry over who is king.

-- Although as with many conflicts throughout history that look like they're just dynastic struggles, the Hanovers and the Stuarts did represent very different ideologies, factions, and interests.
+- Although as with many conflicts throughout history that look like they're just dynastic struggles, the Hanovers and the Stuarts did represent very different ideologies, factions, and interests, with mainly the Stuarts representing traditional landed interests as well as a Europe-centric foreign policy and the Hanovers being backed generally by pro-commerce and pro-colonization factions.

 - We ARE Struggling Together: To later Scottish nationalists, both the Highland/Lowland divide and the inter-clan conflicts of the Highlands appear as such.
 While this is largely anachronistic, it emerged by the end of the 18th century, making that particular item of mythology Older Than Steam.